Cascading Losses in Reinsurance Networks: Simulation Details

 We construct networks of proportional contracts consistent with the NAIC data by setting all contract deductibles to 0, all contract caps to $\infty$, and calculating each contract's coinsurance rate as

 where the denominator describes insurance premiums received by the ceding firm in the contract.
-In this way, the ceding firm cedes a proportion of their total risk for the same portion of the premiums they've received.
+In this way, the ceding firm cedes a proportion of their total risk for the same portion of the premiums they have received.
 We estimate the primary premiums and foreign reinsurance premiums next.